Are most academic departments, schools, and colleges of Criminology or Criminal Justice cop shops?

 Intro

-Although Community Colleges seem to have more current and former practitioners working as instructors than universities, there are about four interrelated reasons why a department may have an abundance of individuals teaching with practitioner experience.
+Although Community Colleges seem to have more current and former practitioners working as instructors than universities, there are about four interrelated reasons why a university level department of Criminology/Criminal Justice may employ an abundance of individuals with practitioner experience.

 Size of Department